Legal Basis for Appeal

 You may also want to refer to sections 17 and 18 that place some restrictions on what may be appealed.
 Finally, section 73 of the Employment and Assistance for Persons with Disabilities Regulation lists certain types of Ministry of Social Development and Poverty Reduction decisions that cannot be appealed.

-Child Care Subsidy Act
+Early Learning and Child Care Act

 The Tribunal can hear appeals of reconsideration decisions that: